 Enterprise Rent-A-Car and Advantage Rent-A-Car announced March 3 they have reached an agreement on the purchase by Enterprise of certain assets of Advantage out of bankruptcy for $19 million.
 The transaction is subject to approval by the bankruptcy court, which may also consider competing bids.
-At this time it is not known if any competing bids have been considered.
 If accepted, the transaction is expected to close in April 2009.

 The asset purchase agreement gives Enterprise the ability to close or continue to operate any of Advantage’s rental car facilities.
 Currently, Advantage operates eight locations in four cities: Denver, Orlando, Salt Lake City and Phoenix.
 The transaction also applies to certain other Advantage properties that recently closed.

 Upon the court’s approval of the Enterprise purchase agreement, Enterprise will take ownership of:

 - the right to lease all or part or Advantage’s rental vehicle fleet;

 - Advantage’s Web address and toll-free reservation phone lines;

 - certain Advantage corporate accounts;

 - Advantage Yellow Pages advertising; and